What Does this Mean for Future Phishing Attempts?

 The U.S. Federal Trade Commission (FTC) recently announced it had settled a case with Financio, Inc., regarding the company’s alleged violation of the FTC’s Red Flags Rule, which requires companies to develop and implement policies and procedures that identify “red flags” for identity theft.
 Financio allegedly did not have an effective program or reasonable procedures to detect potential phishing emails and links from the company database, potentially allowing spammers to gain access to user identities.

-Under the terms of the settlement, Financio must adopt a comprehensive identity theft prevention program, update its risk assessment process every 12 months, review relevant personnel and security protocols at least once a year, and provide consumers with annual reports about their compliance activities.
+Under the terms of the settlement, Financio must adopt a comprehensive identity theft prevention program, update its risk assessment process every 12 months, analyze relevant personnel and security protocols at least once a year, and provide consumers with annual reports about their compliance activities.
 Additionally, Financio is prohibited from misrepresenting consumer information security or its privacy policies or programs in the future.

 This settlement serves as an important reminder that businesses need to take adequate steps to protect customer data; this includes closely monitoring emails for signs of phishing attempts and responding quickly when suspicious emails are identified.
 In addition, businesses that store consumer data must comply with the Red Flags Rule by implementing reasonable risk-detection measures — such as training employees on identifying potential phishing attempts — to prevent falling victim to this type of cybercrime.